Welcome to my small corner of the interweb.

 Also since I was last active the internet has exploded and become a valuable tool.
 I have embraced all the online logbook systems and am enjoying the full featured logging programs.
 My standard logging program is Log4OM but it is good to see that Mike Goodey G0GJV is still out there with his Minos contest logger that I used in the early 90s.

-Currently my activities are SOTA activations mostly on HF and VHF contesting on 144MHz.
-And construction to support both.
+Currently my activities are mainly VHF contesting on all bands portable and some HF contesting at home when I can squeeze it in.
+Also antenna construction to support both.
 I am enjoying the lightweight options available to use now and being able to combine radio with another love of the mountains is a great combination.

 Where possible my construction pages will be fairly detailed and verbose as I have found some ‘design’ pages leave me with several questions on details.
 I prefer to detail more than required than miss out a detail.
 If something is not clear on any of my construction projects feel free to email me at the address above.